s1eve-mcdichae1/HCL-RPi/README.md

 Tested RPi4 only.
 Please report success or failure on other platforms.

 #### Hydra Castle Labyrinth
-A free Metroidvania game by E. Hashimoto (a.k.a.
+A free flip-screen Metroidvania game by E. Hashimoto (a.k.a.
 Buster).

 This module installs the Linux port by ptitSeb, hosted at https://github.com/ptitSeb/hydracastlelabyrinth.